Being blacklisted by CRB is a borrower’s worst nightmare as it usually dents any future prospects of loan advancements.

 5. Request for a batch number- this is the number that shows proof of clearing any outstanding loan.

 6. Submit this batch number to CRB to have your records updated.

-NOTE: Although you may have been cleared from CRB, the history of your financial records will still be available for the next 5 years.
+NOTE: Despite clearance from CRB, the history of your financial records will still be available for the next 5 years.

 This in turn does not mean that you will be denied future loans for the entire period.
 No!

 The records will act as a lending decision basis for future lenders on how to gauge your credit worthiness.